lapanoid/redux-delegator/README.md

     [
         {
             prop: "companies",
-            store: companiesStore
+            reducer: companiesStore
         },
         {
             prop: "db",
-            store: dbStore
+            reducer: dbStore
         }
     ]
 );
 ```

-this creates store which maintain such data
+this creates reducer which maintain such data